Kris-B/nanoSLIDER4GS/README.md

 ### Picasa/Google+ specific arguments
+##### note: Google changed the API on february 9, 2017.
+Content published after this date can not be displayed
 * ```userID``` : user ID of the Picasa/Google+ account (mandatory)
 * ```kind``` : ```picasa``` - set the storage type (mandatory)
 * ```album``` : album ID - to display only images stored in the specified album  (mandatory)